AnaghaMulay/ThirtyDaysML/Log.md

 ### Day 1 - Multi Linear Regression Coeffecient Determinant

 The problem statement is to find the coeffecient Determinant for given values of X and y.
-I was confules with two formulae involved in calculating the coefficient of determinant, which is explained better in the read.me file.
+I was confules with two formulae involved in calculating the coefficient of determinant, which is explained better in the read.me file https://github.com/AnaghaMulay/ThirtyDaysML/blob/main/Day_1_MultiLinear_Regression_Coeffecient_of_Determinant.md.
 However, I was able to clear my doubts when I read the formulae properly and also, the explaination on the function regressor.score(X,y) from sklearn.linear_models Linear regression package helped me understand more.